tdilauro/Simplified-wiki/Configuration.md

 | lending                            | O    |          |         |
 | root_lane                          | O    |          |         |
 | minimum_featured_quality           | O    |          |         |

+### `admin_authentication_domain`

+This domain (e.g. "gmail.com" or "nypl.org") defines the permitted domain of admin-enabled email addresses.
+Used in conjunction with `include_admin_interface` and the `Google OAuth` integration, Google-based emails with this domain will be able to use the web-based admin interface to change book details.

 ### `authentication`